Mango Salsa

 View this post on Instagram

-Thyroid-healthy Highlights:
+Thyroid-healthy Recipe Highlights:

 -

 Mango is loaded with nutrients, including key thyroid-supporting nutrients like B vitamins, vitamin A, potassium, and magnesium.
-One cup provides 67% DV of Vitamin C, which supports the immune system, and cellular health, and aids iron absorption.
+One cup provides 67% DV of Vitamin C, which supports the immune system, cellular health, and aids iron absorption.
 As a sweet treat, it's relatively low in calories at 100 calories per cup, while also providing 2.6 grams of fiber to support digestion.

 -